-1. How long have you been working in the industry or in business?
+1. How long have you been in the business or working in the industry?

 3. Do you guarantee your work in writing?

-While a verbal guarantee is nice, it offers no guarantees that the contractor will actually stand behind their work.
-You want a written guarantee that states exactly what is and isn’t covered.
+While a verbal guarantee is nice, it offers no guarantees that the contractor will actually stand behind his work.
+Draft a written guarantee that states exactly what is and isn’t covered.

 4. Can you provide references?

 Ratings and reviews are a great resource, especially when coupled with references from previous customers.
-Ask your contractor to provide a list of references you can contact.
-Think twice before hiring them if aren’t able to.
+Ask your contractor to provide a list of references.
+Don’t hire pros who can’t offer references.